Dry weather expected in most parts of country: PMD

-Dry weather is expected in most parts of the country during the next twelve hours.
+Mainly hot and dry weather is expected in most plain areas of the country, while cold in northern parts of the country during next twelve hours.

-However, rain-wind and thunderstorm is expected in upper Khyber Pakhtunkhwa, Gilgit-Baltistan and Kashmir.
+However, light rain-wind with thunderstorm is expected in upper Khyber Pakhtunkhwa and Gilgit Baltistan.

 Temperatures of some major cities recorded this morning:

-Islamabad eleven degree centigrade, Lahore sixteen, Karachi twenty-two, Peshawar thirteen, Quetta seven, Gilgit eight, Murree seven and Muzaffarabad nine degree centigrade.
+Islamabad thirteen degree centigrade, Lahore nineteen, Karachi twenty-six, Peshawar sixteen, Quetta ten, Gilgit seven, Murree and Muzaffarabad eleven degree centigrade.

-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, cloudy weather with chances of rain-wind and thunderstorm is expected in Srinagar, Jammu, Leh, Pulwama, Anantnag, Shopian and Baramulla while cloudy weather with chances of rain-thunderstorm and snow over mountains.
+According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, dry weather is expected in Jammu, Partly cloudy and cold in Leh, Anantnag and Shopian, Srinagar while cold and dry in Baramulla and Pulwama.

 Temperature recorded this morning:

-Srinagar, Pulwama, Shopian and Baramulla six degree centigrade, Jammu fourteen, Leh minus one and Anantnag five degree centigrade.
+Srinagar and Anantnag six degree centigrade, Pulwama, Shopian and Baramulla five, Jammu sixteen and Leh minus two degree centigrade.